scott-knight/ubuntu-on-windows-setup/install-ubuntu.md

 4. Once installed, click the `Launch` button.
 This will open a new termial session.
 5. In the terminal session, it will ask for a user name.
 Input any username you want.
 I use the first inital of my first name in combination with my last name `sknight`.
 6. After creating your user name, it will ask for a password.
 Choose a password and hit enter.
 It will ask you to re-enter the password again to verify.
-7. Once done with setting up your user name and password, it will open a Bash console session, you will in the Ubuntu instance.
+7. Once done with setting up your user name and password, it will open a Bash console session, you will in the Ubuntu instance in your home directory.

 <br/>